Designing rockets for SpaceX

 Lars wanted to work on the cutting edge of space travel and the most exciting work was being done in the US.
 However, getting a paid internship at NASA was impossible in the aftermath of 9/11 as there was an almost total ban on non-US citizens working on space technology.
 Luckily, Lars was able to use his ELS funding to take part in the Planetary Science Summer School at NASA’s Jet Propulsion Laboratory.
 “This was instrumental in letting me see NASA from the inside, and I formed some professional and personal relationships that have lasted to this day,” he says.

 Lars did a PhD at MIT’s aeronautics and astronautics department, which enabled him to work at NASA’s Jet Propulsion Laboratory where he split his time between working on a climate change satellite and developing new methods for precision landing on Mars.
-During that time he first heard about SpaceX’s ambition to make a reusable rocket capable of precision landing.
-“I moved there with my sole focus being to work out how to land their Falcon 9 rocket,” Lars says.
+During that time, he first heard about SpaceX’s ambition to make a reusable rocket capable of precision landing.
+“I moved there with my sole focus being to workout how to land their Falcon 9 rocket,” Lars says.

 Interested in participating in the Engineering Leaders Scholarship?